LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

   example
   loads the default data format, ``Lexeme`` will be used to customise it, and ``FormSpec`` will be used to document the cleaning of the raw data.
-- `Spacy <https://pypi.org/project/spacy/>`_ will be used to check the word vector coverage of the meanings associated with each headword.

 .. code-block:: python